 The perfect Tamarind Margarita is sweet, tangy, and irresistible!
 Tamarindo Margaritas are a popular margarita flavor option and so simple to make!
-You can prepare this tasty Tamarind Margarita recipe at home using my easy-to-make Sweet and Tangy Tamarind Syrup!
+You can prepare this tasty Tamarind Margarita recipe at home using my easy-to-make Tamarind Syrup!

 When ordering this drink at a Mexican restaurant, you'll want to ask for a "Tamarindo Margarita."
 Unfortunately, Tamarind Margaritas aren't always on the menu.
 Luckily, now you can now make your own, yay!

 Tamarind Margarita Ingredients

 Tamarind Syrup—To make Tamarind Margarita, you need tamarind syrup.
 Not sure what that is?
 Not to worry, I have the perfect recipe for you.
 My Tamarind Syrup recipe is easy to prepare and wonderful when mixed with soda, water, or in this case, tequila!

 If you prefer, you can use Tamarind Paste instead of making Tamarind Syrup.
 The only drawback is you will need to add syrup or orange liqueur to sweeten the drink.
 This step is not necessary when using Tamarind Syrup since it's well.... syrup.